ali-ap/kudejen/README.md

 ```bash
 make docker-run
 ```
-This will open port 8080 for grpc and port 8081 for http on your local machine. if you want to change this ports you can achieve that in config file located src/internal/config/config.yml, just be sure that you have to change the port binding in docker-run command as well.
+This will open port 8080 for gRPC and port 8081 for HTTP on your local machine.
+If you want to change these ports you can achieve that in the config file located src/internal/config/config.yml, just be sure that you have to change the port binding in the docker-run command as well.

 the docker image uses a non-root user ro run the application.